 - INVOLUNTARY EUTHANASIA – conducted against the will of the patient.

-- Euthanasia is illegal in Australia.
-In New South Wales, both euthanasia and physician-assisted suicide carry heavy penalties under criminal law.
+- In New South Wales, both euthanasia and physician-assisted suicide currently carry heavy penalties under criminal law.
 Under the NSW Crimes Act 1900, a person found guilty of engaging in active voluntary euthanasia could be convicted of murder and face in life in prison.
 Also, a person aiding or abetting the suicide of another person could face up to 10 years in prison.

 Countries like the Netherlands, Belgium, Luxembourg, Switzerland, Estonia, Albania, the U.S. states of Montana, Oregon, Vermont and Washington, and the Canadian Province of Quebec have laws in place making assisted suicide legal.
 Great Britain is considering one.